 Types of cookies

 We make a distinction between functional and non-functional cookies.
 Functional cookies are always used.
-These are necessary for the efficient operation of the website and process personal data only for the purpose for which these data are completed.
-For instance, the webshop personal data for the processing and delivery of your order.
+These are necessary for the efficient operation of the website and processing personal data only for the purpose for which these data are completed.
+For instance, the webshop's personal data for the processing and delivery of your order.
 Non-functional cookies process personal data outside your field of vision.
 Non-functional cookies include analytics cookies.
 These cookies are not necessary for the functioning of the website.
 Analytics cookies show us which parts of the website need improving and, for instance, allow us to measure the popularity of certain pages.
 Non-functional cookies have a great variety of purposes, but they mainly enable us to improve our service provision.
 We can, for example, measure how often our website is visited and discover what information visitors are looking for.
 Analytics cookies are also necessary to help customers through the helpdesk.

 We use the following non-functional cookies: